 - 2 pounds boneless, skinless chicken thighs, cut into 1-inch cubes

 - 1 red bell pepper, cut into 1-inch cubes

-- 1 green bell pepper, cut into 1-inch cubes
+- 1 green or yellow bell pepper, cut into 1-inch cubes

 - 1 large yellow onion, cut into 1-inch cubes

 - Himalayan pink salt

 - 3/4 cup Clean Cuisine Teriyaki Sauce (try this brand for Whole30)

 - 2 tablespoons extra virgin olive oil

 NOTE: If you are using wooden skewers, be sure to soak them in water for at least an hour before baking.

 GRILLING INSTRUCTIONS: Although this recipe is written as an oven-baked recipe, these skewers can also be placed on a grill if you choose to grill out!
 If grilling out, bamboo skewers must still be soaked before placing on the grill, or opt for a non-toxic metal/non-flammable option.